 Resources for my Wonderful Life exercise

-* I started using a Word of the Year after participating in Elin Lööw’s Companions in Creativity membership (if you’re looking for a creative membership, with an emphasis on a process that feels good, I highly recommend Elin.
-Her membership opens periodically throughout the year).
+* I started using a Word of the Year after participating in Elin Lööw’s Companions in Creativity membership.
+This is now a closed community, but you can find Elin on Substack.

 **My focus on values comes from participating in Emily Clement’s Vibes & Values membership.
 If you are looking to live your life by design, Emily is your gal.
 Her membership also opens periodically throughout the year.